Eastern Corridor Junction Improvements Scheme (Plymouth Road)

 When Will the Works Start?

-Work is due to start on creating a mini roundabout at the junction of Cot Hill and Merafield Road on 18 March 2019.
+Work to create a mini roundabout at the junction of Cot Hill and Merafield Road was completed in April 2019.
 Works on the rest of Plymouth Road will begin later in the year with specific details for each junction being issued closer to when they're due to start.